-‘Bachelor In Paradise’ Stars Share Their Favorite Bikini Brands and Styles
+‘Bachelor in Paradise’ Stars Share Their Favorite Bikini Brands and Styles

-These Bachelor In Paradise stars, who hang out on the beach all day for 10 weeks in bathing suits and are filmed for national television have some key swimwear insights to share.
+Consider them experts in their field.
+Given that they hang out on the beach all day for 10 weeks in bathing suits while the cameras are rolling, the stars of Bachelor in Paradise definitely have some key swimwear insights to share.

-We spoke to three BIP stars, Serena Pitt, Serene Russel and Ashley Iaconetti, who all found love on their respective seasons of the show, about all things bikinis.
+We spoke to Serena Pitt, Serene Russell and Ashley Iaconetti, all of whom found love on their respective seasons of the show, about all things bikinis.

 More from SwimLife

-Ashley Iaconetti, 34, and her husband Jared Haibon met years ago on season 2 and 3 of Bachelor In Paradise.
+Ashley Iaconetti, 34, and her husband, Jared Haibon, met years ago on Seasons 2 and 3 of Bachelor in Paradise.
 And while they had a tumultuous start to their love story, they have been going strong since getting engaged in June 2018 (on the beach) and married in August 2019.
-They welcomed their first son, Dawson, in January 2022.
+They welcomed their son, Dawson, in January 2022.

 The Arena Media Brands, LLC and respective content providers may receive compensation for some links to products and services on this website.